HyperTag/documentation/src/content/cloud-destinations/sailthru.md

 **Important**: In order for this destination to work, you must have a few prerequisite configurations.

 - You must have `extid` lookup enabled in Sailthru, which usually needs to be requested from Sailthru.
 This is critical to enabling full functionality.
-- Use the [**Ecommerce**](/sources/analytics-js-ecommerce-spec/) event spec to track `Order Completed`,`Order Updated`, `Product Added`, and `Product Removed`.
+- Use the [Ecommerce](/sources/analytics-js-ecommerce-spec/) event spec to track Order Completed, Order Updated, Product Added, and Product Removed.
-- For `Product Added` and `Product Removed` events, whether there is an `email` or not, we need to make a request to grab the items in the user’s cart.
+- For Product Added and Product Removed events, whether there is an `email` or not, we need to make a request to grab the items in the user’s cart.
 We rely on the `userId` value for this request.
 It is essential that you have a `userId` on these calls, otherwise they will not make it to Sailthru.
-  - To trigger abandoned cart campaigns, you must pass in a `reminder_time` and `reminder_template` on the `Product Added` and `Product Removed` events.
+  - To trigger abandoned cart campaigns, you must pass in a `reminder_time` and `reminder_template` on the Product Added and Product Removed events.
   - The template passed through as `reminder_template` must match the public name configured in Sailthru’s UI.
 - We recommend appending `traits.email` whenever possible in your `identify` calls.
-If you send an identify call without a `traits.email` and only a `userId`, the profile will be created in Sailthru but you would not be able to find that user via their **User Look Up feature** or to send `Product Added`, `Product Removed` `Order Updated` and `Order Completed` events.
+If you send an identify call without a `traits.email` and only a `userId`, the profile will be created in Sailthru but you would not be able to find that user via their **User Look Up feature** or to send Product Added, Product Removed, Order Updated and Order Completed events.

 ### Page

 You must configure a `clientId` in your integration settings in order to utilize the page functionality.
-This value is only required for page calls and can be found in your **Sailthru Dashboard** under **App Settings** - **customerId**.
+This value is only required for page calls and can be found in your **Sailthru Dashboard** under **App Settings > customerId**.

-When you call page, we will hit the Sailthru page endpoint and you will see the calls populate in the **Sailthru Realtime Dashboard**.
+When you call page, we will hit the Sailthru page endpoint and you will see the calls populate in the Sailthru Realtime Dashboard.

 The `context.page.url` is also a required field for all page calls, so be sure this is present on each call.
-The url _must_ be a domain name, otherwise the request will fail.
+The url **must** be a domain name, otherwise the request will fail.

 We will automatically handle the proper identification of user’s in Sailthru via the Analytics.js `userId`.

-Sailthru provides an out of band web scraper that will automatically collect contextual information from your pages to power their [**personalization engine**](https://getstarted.sailthru.com/site/personalization-engine/meta-tags/).
+Sailthru provides an out of band web scraper that will automatically collect contextual information from your pages to power their [personalization engine](https://getstarted.sailthru.com/site/personalization-engine/meta-tags/).
 If the design of your site requires passing these tags to Sailthru manually (Single Page Apps are one example) you can manually pass them via a `tags` property in the page event:

 ```javascript
 analytics.page('Page Name', {